youssefCOD/JEE_Pet_Shop/README.md

    - Use **Java EE version 2.4** for compatibility.

 2. **Navigate to the Project Directory**
-   - Right-click on the main project directory.
+   - Right-click on the src project directory.
    - Select **Show in Local Terminal** and open it using **Git Bash**.

 3. **Clone the Repository**